Food, Drink & Hospitality Food, hospitality and tourism Wales

 If you run a food business in Wales, you must display your food hygiene rating where customers can see it.
 This has been a legal requirement since 28 November 2013 under the Food Hygiene Rating (Wales) Act 2013.
 Wales was the first country in the UK to make display mandatory.

 Unlike England and Scotland, where display is voluntary, failing to show your rating in Wales is a criminal offence.
 Your local authority can issue a fixed penalty notice or prosecute you.
-The obligation applies to your physical premises and any online presence you use for food orders.
+The display duty applies to your physical premises; you must also provide information about your rating if a customer asks, including when they order online or by phone.

-This guide covers everything you need to do to comply, from displaying your sticker at the right location to meeting online display rules.
-If you have not yet received a rating, you must display an "awaiting inspection" notice instead.
+This guide covers everything you need to do to comply, from displaying your sticker at the right location to meeting the information-on-request duty.
+The display duty attaches once your rating is notified to you -- if you have not yet received a rating, there is no statutory duty to display, though your local authority may provide an "awaiting inspection" notice you can choose to display.

 What the law requires

-The Act creates two display obligations: one for your physical premises and one for your online presence.
+The Act creates two main duties: a duty to display your rating sticker at your premises (section 7), and a duty to provide information about your rating when a customer asks (section 8).
 Both carry the same penalties for non-compliance.

 Physical display at your premises